atzori/runSPARQL/README.md

 }
 ```

-The call of `runSPARQL` will generate another SPARQL query, recursively calling `runSPARQL`:
+The call of `runSPARQL` will generate another SPARQL query, recursively calling `runSPARQL`, similar to the following one:
 ```
 PREFIX wfn: <java:org.webofcode.wfn.>
 PREFIX db: <http://dbpedia.org/>